 India is anticipated to grow at a rapid CAGR during the forecast period due to its strong position in generic drug production, cost-competitive manufacturing, and a large base of regulatory-approved facilities.
 Increasing global outsourcing to Indian CMOs and CDMOs, expanding biologics and biosimilars capacity, supportive government initiatives, and rising domestic healthcare demand are further driving accelerated market growth.

-Europe is anticipated to grow at a lucrative rate during the forecast period due to strong regulatory standards, advanced pharmaceutical manufacturing capabilities, and increasing focus on quality-driven production.
+Europe is anticipated to grow by 27.2 % share at a lucrative rate during the forecast period due to strong regulatory standards, advanced pharmaceutical manufacturing capabilities, and increasing focus on quality-driven production.
 Rising investments in biologics, biosimilars, and specialty drugs, along with expanding CDMO activities and supporting government initiatives, are strengthening Europe’s position in the global commercial drug manufacturing market.

 UK’s Accelerated Growth in Commercial Drug Manufacturing Market